Crew46/data-fall2025/progress/kbird2.md

 Week 3
-Edge cases have been added for the head node.
+Edge cases have been added for the head node and tail node.
 Addition of rmnode().
+Addition of mknode().
+The doubly linked list has been added.
+Restructured and changed a lot of names to make it more clear such as headEnemyA turning into enemyList.
+Fixed bugs that skipped an extra node. head and tail now hold information and can be deleted and made again.